 Every taxpayer, filing a composite return, with an annual income tax liability in excess of \$200 must make estimated tax payments.
-At least 90% of the current income tax liability of the S Corporation filing a composite return must be paid by submitting quarterly payments.
-The remaining of the balance is due by the due date of the return.
-Partnerships filing composite returns must follow the Individual tax rules on estimated tax payments.
-The due dates for estimated tax payments are:
+At least 90% of the current income tax liability must be paid by submitting quarterly payments. remaining of the balance is due by the due date of the return.
+The due date for estimated tax payments are:

 - 15th day of the 4th month after year end;

-- 15th day of the 6th month after year end;
+15th day of the 6th month after year end;

 - 15th day of the 9th month after year end, and;

 - 15th day of the 12th month after year end.